 Skylights in your commercial space can enhance your energy efficiency agenda by minimizing your lighting and HVAC usage and costs.
 Various installation techniques and materials heat, insulate, and bring natural light to the space without the use of electricity.
-A single skylight provides about 30% more natural lighting by day than its standard window counterpart of the same size.
-Installing skylights can even help move you toward eligibility for an Energy Efficient Commercial Building tax credit.
+A single skylight provides about 30% more natural lighting by day than its standard window counterpart of the same size, even on cloudy days.
+Installing skylights can even help move you toward eligibility for an Energy-Efficient Commercial Building tax credit.

-One-story buildings present only limited challenges for skylight installation, but Tubular Daylighting Devices (TDDs) currently allow up to 60’ of extension and can bend 90 degrees severl times without significant light loss, so creative configurations will even bring light to lower floors of multi-story buildings.
+One-story buildings present only limited challenges for skylight installation, but Tubular Daylighting Devices (TDDs) currently allow up to 60’ of extension and can bend 90 degrees several times without significant light loss, so creative configurations will even bring light to lower floors of multi-story buildings.
 “TDDs are optically complex fenestration products.
-Solatube is the originator of this product category, and continues to innovate with this technology,” Hanna Scott, LEED AP BD+C, Assoc.
+Solatube is the originator of this product category and continues to innovate with this technology,” Hanna Scott, LEED AP BD+C, Assoc.
 AIA, tells us.
-(Hanna has vver 12 years of experience in the green building industry working in project management, architecture and design.
+(Hanna has over 12 years of experience in the green building industry working in project management, architecture, and design.
 Contact Hanna for a lunch and learn or an AIA continuing education presentation on daylighting.)
 There are even ways to retrofit your lower story space for sun tunnels sharing existing utility shafts.

 The Human Component